zulip/zulip/docs/development/setup-vagrant.md

 ## Vagrant environment setup tutorial

-This section guides first-time contributors through installing the Zulip development environment on Windows, macOS, Ubuntu and Debian.
+This section guides first-time contributors through installing the Zulip development environment on Windows, macOS, and Linux.

-The recommended method for installing the Zulip development environment is to use Vagrant with VirtualBox on Windows, and Vagrant with Docker on macOS and Ubuntu.
-This method creates a virtual machine (for Windows) or a Linux container (for macOS and Ubuntu) inside which the Zulip server and all related services will run.
+The recommended method for installing the Zulip development environment is to use Vagrant with VirtualBox on Windows, and Vagrant with Docker on macOS and Linux.
+This method creates a virtual machine (for Windows) or a Linux container (for macOS and Linux) inside which the Zulip server and all related services will run.

 Contents: